Liac-li/note/cs-course/FLA21/Regular_expression.md

 #### Decision Properties of Regular Languages

+> we use DFA to construct our proof of RE property

 Problems:
 - Is the language is finite?
 (DFA $\to$ finite/terminate)
 - Is the language nonempty? (make the final state 'error' state)
 - Is the smallest DFA?
   - the same language?

 - Membership Problem:
   > is sting $w$ in RE $L$